Police Department

 I. Substance Abuse: Alcohol easily remains the worst and most abused substance of choice.
 Marijuana and methamphetamine are the most prevalent controlled substances we have contact with on the streets.

-J. Animal Licensing: The City of Jefferson requires that all dogs and cats be licensed annually at the Law Enforcement Center, 204 S. Chestnut, Jefferson.
+J. Animal Licensing: The City of Jefferson requires that all dogs and cats be licensed annually at City Hall in Jefferson.
 You will need to provide proof of current vaccinations, proof of your pet being spayed or neutered, and a completed animal license form.
-The forms may be found at City Hall, Jefferson Public Library, the Greene County Community Center, Jefferson Veterinary Clinic, Animal Holding Facility at the Jefferson Wastewater Treatment Plant, and the Law Enforcement Center.
+The forms may be found at City Hall.
 Click here for Pet License Form (PDF).

 Facility